-SECTION 4.
+SECTION 3.
 DEFINITIONS

 - .01 Standard mileage rate.
-The term "standard mileage rate" means the amount the Service provides for optional use by taxpayers to substantiate the amount of-- - (1) Deductible costs of operating for business purposes automobiles (including vans, pickups, or panel trucks) they own or lease, or - (2) Deductible costs of operating automobiles for charitable, medical, or moving expense purposes. - .02 Transportation expenses.
+The term "standard mileage rate" means the amount the Service provides for optional use by taxpayers to substantiate the amount of-- - (1) Deductible costs of operating for business purposes automobiles (including vans, pickups, or panel trucks) they own or lease, and - (2) Deductible costs of operating automobiles for charitable, medical, or moving expense purposes. - .02 Transportation expenses.
 The term "transportation expenses" means the expenses of operating an automobile for local transportation or transportation away from home. - .03 Mileage allowance.
-The term "mileage allowance" means a payment under a reimbursement or other expense allowance arrangement that is-- - (1) Paid for the ordinary and necessary business expenses incurred, or that the payor reasonably anticipates will be incurred, by an employee for transportation expenses in performing services as an employee of the employer, - (2) Reasonably calculated not to exceed the amount of the expenses or the anticipated expenses, and - (3) Paid at the applicable standard mileage rate, a flat rate or stated schedule, or in accordance with any other Service-specified rate or schedule.

-.04 Flat rate or stated schedule.
-A mileage allowance is paid at a flat rate or stated schedule if it is paid on a uniform and objective basis for the expenses described in section 4.03 of this revenue procedure.
+The term "mileage allowance" means a payment under a reimbursement or other expense allowance arrangement that is-- - (1) Paid for the ordinary and necessary business expenses an employee incurs, or that the payor reasonably anticipates an employee will incur, for transportation expenses in performing services as an employee, - (2) Reasonably calculated not to exceed the amount of the expenses or anticipated expenses, and - (3) Paid at the applicable standard mileage rate, a flat rate or stated schedule, or under any other Service-specified rate or schedule. - .04 Flat rate or stated schedule.
+A mileage allowance is paid at a flat rate or stated schedule if it is paid on a uniform and objective basis for the expenses described in section 3.03 of this revenue procedure.
 The allowance may be paid periodically at a fixed rate, at a cents-per-mile rate, at a variable rate based on a stated schedule, at a rate that combines any of these rates, or on any other basis that is consistently applied and accords with reasonable business practice.
-Thus, for example, a periodic payment at a fixed rate to cover the fixed costs (including depreciation or lease payments, insurance, registration and license fees, and personal property taxes) of driving an automobile in performing services as an employee of the employer, coupled with a periodic payment at a cents-per-mile rate to cover the variable costs (including gasoline and all taxes thereon, oil, tires, and routine maintenance and repairs) of using an automobile for those purposes, is an allowance paid at a flat rate or stated schedule.
-Likewise, a periodic payment at a variable rate based on a stated schedule for different locales to cover the costs of driving an automobile in performing services as an employee is an allowance paid at a flat rate or stated schedule.
+Thus, for example, a periodic payment at a fixed rate to cover the fixed costs (including depreciation or lease payments, insurance, registration and license fees, and personal property taxes) of driving an automobile in performing services as an employee, coupled with a periodic payment at a cents-per-mile rate to cover the variable costs (including gasoline and all taxes thereon, oil, tires, and routine maintenance and repairs) of using an automobile for those purposes, is an allowance paid at a flat rate or stated schedule.
+Likewise, a periodic payment at a variable rate based on a stated schedule for different locations to cover the costs of driving an automobile in performing services as an employee is an allowance paid at a flat rate or stated schedule.